Corporate Bankruptcy: What Every Investor Should Know

 - A ballot

-What is Chapter 7 Bankruptcy?
+What Is Chapter 7 Bankruptcy?

 Is My Stock or Bond Worthless After a Chapter 7 Filing?

-In most cases, the stock of a company in Chapter 7 bankruptcy is completely worthless.
+In most cases, the stock of a company in Chapter 7 bankruptcy is entirely worthless.
 Bonds, at best, may retain a tiny fraction of their face value.

 Where Can I Get More Information?

-The Company: The company's investor relations department can provide you with more information on the bankruptcy proceeding, including the contact information for the court handling the case.
+The company's investor relations department can provide you with more information on the bankruptcy proceeding, including the contact information for the court handling the case.
 The individual who sold you the investment should also be able to help you.

-The SEC: Check the SEC's "EDGAR" database, which contains all corporate filings submitted to the agency, including 8-K bankruptcy filings.
+Check the SEC's "EDGAR" database, which contains all corporate filings submitted to the agency, including 8-K bankruptcy filings.
 See the SEC's How to Request Public Documents for more information about obtaining company filings.
 Your stockbroker or the company may also be able to provide you with a copy of the 8-K filing.